isomerpages/singapore-customs-old/_competent-authorities-requirements/10-NEA-BASEL.md

     -  Item description and item quantity under ‘Item Details’ column
     - The corresponding Product Codes to the correct HS Codes

-- Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the export, import or transit permit application through TradeNet:
+- Declarant would have to fax the following documents stating the  **Unique Reference No.**  to CCMD after sending the export, import or transit permit application through TradeNet:

      -  Invoice
      -  Bill of Lading (BL) / Air waybill (AWB)